 - Complete and submit an "Application for Admission" to the Office of Admissions and Records; - II.
 Complete the assessment process and obtain an orientation schedule; - III.Attend an orientation session.
 Counseling services will be provided at each orientation session to assist students with program planning; - IV.
-Register for classes on or after the scheduled appointment date.
-Registration for new students is based on the date of application.
+New students will not receive an individual registration appointment date.
+Registration date is based on the date of application.
 Allow two business days for application processing.